Former Mozilla CTO: 'Chrome Won'

 I'd like a browser that didn't impact performance so badly.

 I prefer the noscript plugins on firefox.
-Does chrome ha
+Does chrome have something similar to no-script?
+I hate intrusive and popup ads.

 I used Chromium for a while on my (Lubuntu) laptop, only to notice that it had what appeared to be memory leaks in it -- gradually escalating RAM usage until it blew up the entire system, if I didn't kill the process once in a while and restart it.